 Our products are typically sold at prices that are significantly lower than the cost of the equipment or other goods in which they are incorporated.
 For example, our products that are incorporated into a television may be sold for several cents, whereas the television maker might sell the television for several hundred dollars.
 Although we maintain rigorous quality control systems, we shipped approximately 41 billion, 32 billion and 29 billion individual semiconductor devices in years ending December 31, 2013, 2012 and 2011, respectively, to customers around the world, and in the ordinary course of our business, we receive warranty claims and product liability claims for some of these products that are defective, or that do not perform to published specifications.
 Since a defect or failure in our products could give rise to failures in the end-products that incorporate them (and consequential claims for damages against our customers from their customers), we may face claims for damages that are disproportionate to the revenues and profits we receive from the products involved.
 In addition, our ability to reduce such liabilities may be limited by the laws or the customary business practices of the countries where we do business.
 Even in cases where we do not believe we have legal liability for such claims, we may choose to pay for them to retain a customer's business or goodwill or to settle claims to avoid protracted litigation.
 Our results of operations and business could be adversely affected as a result of a significant quality or performance issue in our products, if we are required or choose to pay for the damages that result.
-Although we currently have liability claims.
+Although we currently have liability insurance, we may not have sufficient insurance coverage, and we may not have sufficient resources, to satisfy all possible warranty claims and product liability claims.
 In addition, any perception that our products are defective would likely result in reduced sales of our products, loss of customers and harm to our business, reputation, results of operations and financial condition.